paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/ec_english.md

 Beyond developing the prototype, I delivered the beginnings of a component library.
 Each component needed to account for different languages, including those that run right-to-left.
 Using Flexbox meant these components could be developed independently of language choice, with different writing modes achieved simply by providing the correct `dir` attribute on the `body` element.

-{% include 'quote' with 'The work you did for us a was a great success, basically providing the business case for redesigning the whole site.'
+{% render 'quote' with 'The work you did for us a was a great success, basically providing the business case for redesigning the whole site.'
   caption: 'Ric Francis, Development Director'
 %}